eclipse-rcptt/rcptt-website/content/userguide/maven/index.md

 ### Test options

-Options related to test execution are specified under <code>testOptions</code> element in plugin configuration.
+Options related to test execution are specified under `testOptions` element in plugin configuration.
 There are no required options here, so by default this element is just omitted.

 The example below sets timeout options for the whole test suite and for a single test: